pabair/pabair.github.io/index.md

 ---

 Hi, my name is Patrick Baier, I am a professor for Machine Learning at the University of Applied Science Karlsruhe.

-On this webpage I showcase some of the work that was done by me and my students.
+Besides teaching the principles of machine learning to my students (see courses), my main focus lies in the challenge of converting machine learning concepts into useful applications (see startups).

+One other purpose of this homepage is to showcase some of my students work in the area and present some of the projects we did in the past (see projects).